5 Seasons of Revolution

 Current project status: POST-PRODUCTION

 To support an armed struggle, to protest peacefully, to flee or to document events: these are the courses of action that lie before the protagonists of this film.
-These divergent paths threaten to lead the women away from one another, and to change them irrevocably as individuals.
+Their divergent paths threaten to lead the women away from one another, and to change them irrevocably as individuals.
 What they choose to become in wartime will surely define them for the rest of their lives.
 The filmmaker takes us on a journey into the experience of four young Damascene women who were swept up in the excitement that came in the wake of the 2011 uprising in Syria, and began to rebuild their relationships with their country and to define their roles amid the ensuing conflict.
-Today, after all that has happened and is happening, the director looks back, reconstructing the experience she documented and sharing with us her quest for an aspired sense of reconciliation… with ourselves, first of all.
+Today, after all that has happened and is happening, the director looks back, reconstructing the experience she documented and sharing with us her quest for an aspired sense of reconciliation.

 Production Company Profile